 “Training took just a couple hours with our system,” shares Geoffrey Barnes, Engineering Technician for Snyder & Associates.
 “It’s very user-friendly with no background in mapping or survey required.
 Year after year, the database will become more robust as new information is added.”

-Reflecting on the experience, Kathy Clark, the Town clerk, has nothing but good things to say:
+Reflecting on the experience, Kathy Clark has nothing but good things to say:

 “As the Town of Vienna Clerk, I am very excited to use our new GIS system developed by Snyder & Associates.
 In the past, I would have to look in manual files and use the county website when dealing with questions regarding land use, zoning, and territorial boundary agreements.
 With the GIS, all the information I need is in one application.
 In addition, our sanitary district is completely accessible for instant repairs, along with road culverts and signs.
 It’s a great resource, and I would recommend it to any other municipality.”